Trusted WordPress tutorials, when you need them most.

 Before Microsoft’s analytics feature, many website owners would use paid heatmap solutions like Hotjar or CrazyEgg alongside Google Analytics, but now you have a free alternative to those tools.

-We recommend installing Google Analytics on all your websites.
+We recommend installing Google Analytics on all your websites to improve your search rankings.
 After that, you can follow our guide below to install Microsoft Clarity in WordPress.

 They both work along quite well without affecting your website’s functionality.